comfort-framework/comfort/README.md

 on a method-level).

 **Filer**
-To create a new filer you need to implement the IFiler interface.
+To create a new filer you need to inherit from the BaseFiler class and implement the needed methods.

 ### Test